yclaireyyy/MyProjects/SequenceAgent/README_ForMyOwnAgent.md

 ## Description ##
  - Since it is a group project, for coding I was mainly responsible for the *mcts agent*.
  - **For having a look at my agent, Please refer to `agents-t_052-mcts_agent.py`.**
+ - For comprehensive technical documentation and insights, see `wiki-template-Home.md` for more information.